Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions

 The covariant derivative is

-$g_s$ is the strong interaction coupling constant. $\psi_\alpha$ is in the 3-dimensional fundamental representation of color $SU(3)$, with the generators $T^a$ = $\frac{\lambda^a}{2}$, $a = 1,..8$. $A_\mu^a$ are the 8 gluon fields and $\lambda^a$ are the Gell-Mann matrices.
+$g_s$ is the strong interaction coupling constant. $\psi_\alpha$ is in the 3-dimensional fundamental representation of color $SU(3)$, with the generators $T^a$ = $\lambda^a/2$, $a = 1,..8$. $A_\mu^a$ are the 8 gluon fields and $\lambda^a$ are the Gell-Mann matrices.
 The field strength tensor is

 where $f^{abc}$ are the antisymmetric structure constants for the Lie algebra of SU(3).
 As isolated quarks are not seen, confinement is an essential part of color interaction.
 Isolated objects can only be color singlets.
-Running of the strong interaction coupling constant $g_s$ with energy exhibits the famous {\it asymptotic freedom}.
-Writing $\frac{g_s^2}{4\pi} \equiv \alpha_s$,
+Running of the strong interaction coupling constant $g_s$ with momentum transfer $Q$ exhibits the famous {\it asymptotic freedom}.
+Writing $g_s^2/4\pi \equiv \alpha_s$ we have,

-$\Lambda$ is the QCD scale typically taken to be of order 200 MeV.
+where $\Lambda$ is the QCD scale typically taken to be of order $200$ MeV.
 Thus color interaction becomes weaker with large momentum transfer, equivalently at short distances.
 On the other hand, at large distances, interaction becomes very strong, which is consistent with the notion of color confinement.